 Fariba Adelkhah is a French-Iranian anthropologist at the university SciencesPo in Paris.
 She has published a study of Islamic women in Iran and, more recently, has focused on Shiite clerics' movements between Iran, Iraq, and Afghanistan.
 She has spent extensive time researching in Iran, and has largely stayed out of politics.
-In 2009, she wrote an open letter to Iran's then-president, Mahmoud Ahmadinejad, protesting the government's equating of academic research to espionage.
+In 2009, she <a href="wrote-more to-more test-more to-more test-more test-mor